 What can I give my dog to ease kennel cough?

 Kennel cough is an extremely contagious disease.
 So, the first thing if your dog starts developing symptoms of kennel cough is to keep them in your home.
 This will not only keep your pet safe but also ensure that all his friends also do not contract kennel cough from your dog.
 But, don’t be disheartened as your pet can become healthy within a week if you follow the right treatment and ensure extra care.
 Usual kennel cough can be treated at home and you do not need a vet.
 This is because natural remedies are way better than chemical antibiotics.
 Also, if your dog will heal naturally, it will ensure that his immune system becomes strong enough to fight infections in the future.
 Some of the natural remedies are.

 Not only for humans, but honey can also help dogs to cure a sore, dry throat.
 This is because honey coats their throat and provides lubrication in their dry throat as well as is antibacterial.
 Mixing the honey in some warm water and feeding it to your pet can help soothe the pain and the irritation caused.

 CBD For Kennel Cough

-CBD is an organic compound that helps to improve health conditions in pets.
+CBD, an incredible remedy is an organic compound that helps to improve health conditions in pets.
 Adapting as a daily routine helps to experience prolonged benefits such as alleviating aggressive behavior, acid reflux, and several health conditions.